DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Not all Canon cameras are supported, though—the full list of compatible cameras and download and installation instructions here.

 EOS Webcam Utility Beta Software pros:

 - It allows you to use your Canon camera as a webcam using a USB cable without needing a dedicated capture device.

 - Only for a limited number of supported Canon cameras

-- Limited resolution settings available for now
+- Limited resolution settings are available for now.

-- Still minor bugs to iron out
+- There are still minor bugs to iron out

 If you own a Panasonic camera like the GH5, you can use Lumix Tether together with OBS to stream yourself.
 But I wouldn’t recommend it because of the latency.